-It’s the first thing I’ve ever written and directed, and it was the nodal point of all my favourite things – comedy, swimming, and wonderfully kind people that all came together because of serendipity and beer.
+It’s the first thing I’ve ever written and directed, and it was the nodal point of all my favourite things – comedy, swimming, and serendipity.
 I want to say the massivest thank you to everyone that helped make this.
 From the old friend I’d known since I was 21 who literally IS a mermaid, the beautiful Lisa, to the new friends that stepped straight off of Ramsay Street to produce and crew the thing up thanks to Brendan… to my bonkers genius housemate Michelle who dressed the set and the entire mythological population on nothing but a fin-string and made ‘spoofy condoms’ out of mayo.
 Basically, it was one of the best days of my life.

 Which was why I was a touch blown away the next day when I was out walking with my adorable nephew in Brighton Beach, just a few shores down from Elwood where we’d wrapped 12 hours before…and we were playing the ‘hunt the lost flip-flop’ game that I often play as someone with ADHD who sunbathes on boardwalks – when we both looked down and saw this freakish message, carved into the rocks.
 ‘I AM A MERMAID.
 HELP.’
 Of all the rocks in all the world… it really did seem like someone out there was ‘winking’ at us. or that the seas really have reached peak Plastic and they’re sending us a message… in a plastic bottle.

 What’s it about?
 It’s about some mythical creatures who very much DO NOT want to be where the people are…